flutter/website/src/deployment/windows.md

 in a GitHub Action packages the application into an MSIX and uploads it to a new submission on the dev center.

-An example Action yml file for continous deployment may be found [within a dedicated repository](https://github.com/yaakovschectman/SampleFlutterMSIXGithubAction/blob/main/dart.yml).
+An example Action YAML file for continuous deployment can be found [within a dedicated repository](https://github.com/yaakovschectman/SampleFlutterMSIXGithubAction/blob/main/dart.yml).
 The steps necessary for MSIX publishing are excerpted below: